 LinkedIn.
 When’s the last time you logged in?
 Well, if you’re only paying attention to it when you’re looking for a job, you should think about changing your strategy.
-Your profile is probably viewed more than you think and you don’t have to spend a crazy amount of time to keep it fresh.
+Your LinkedIn profile is probably viewed more than you think and you don’t have to spend a crazy amount of time to keep it fresh.
 Here are some tips to update that old thing that shouldn’t take you more than 10 minutes each.
 Hey, you might even be able to knock out a couple at a time!

 1. Change your profile photo

-When’s the last time you changed your photo?
+When’s the last time you changed your photo on LinkedIn?
 I know some people that have the same photo for years, have changed hairstyles four or so times, and were taken on an old camera phone.
 While I am a firm believer that everyone should make the investment in a professional headshot whether or not their company will reimburse them, have a friend take yours if your selfie game isn’t up to snuff.
 Things to consider: Keep it to the upper part of your body, don’t crop yourself out of a group photo, and take it in good light (maybe even outside).

 2. Make updates to your summary

-Is your summary basically telling them everything they’re about to know one they scroll down your profile?
+Is your summary basically telling them everything they’re about to know once they scroll down your profile?
 If so, change it.
 Include a brief summary of your overall experience, things you’re proud to have worked on, and maybe even something personal about yourself.
 Make it approachable, but keep it professional.

 3. Update your job history and descriptions

 Were you at a company for a long time and changed roles while there?
-Break out each role as its own position noting the promotion and change.
+Break out each role on LinkedIn as its own position noting the promotion and change.
 Many jobs inquire about your starting and ending position to track your growth and get some intel into your performance.

 4. Add newly acquired skills, and remove those that aren’t applicable